Anxiety and mental health resources

 A number of charities in Berkshire provide advice about claiming benefits and assistance with making applications, mandatory reconsiderations and appeals to benefits tribunals.
 See below for details:

 - Citizens Advice: Information about benefits, including a free online benefits calculator, is available from the national Citizens Advice website at https://www.citizensadvice.org.uk/benefits/.
 And there are local Citizens Advice services in the Reading, Wokingham and West Berkshire council areas, while East Berkshire Citizens Advice serves the Bracknell Forest, Slough and Windsor & Maidenhead council areas.
 They can help you to fill in benefit application forms and advise you should you need to appeal if an initial application is turned down.
-You can search for contact details for the local services in Berkshire on the national Citizens Advice website at the link above.
+You can search for contact details for the local services in Berkshire on the national Citizens Advice website via the link above.

 - Reading Welfare Rights: Provides a comprehensive benefits advice and support service for borough residents, including help to fill in forms and with appeals, including representation at hearings and benefits tribunals.
 See https://readingspecialist.co.uk/ or call 0118 955 1070.